 This area, located in the western part of the port, will be redeveloped, transforming an area of over 20,000 m2 currently occupied by warehouses.
 The aim is to create squares and connecting paths between the city and the sea.
 By reorganising the road system, a spacious tree-lined pedestrian plaza near the coastal pine forest offers 53 parking spaces.
 The project includes multifunctional buildings and a guesthouse for the port authority.
 The main building, ‘ la porta di ponente,’ will be accessible through a large staircase leading to a panoramic terrace facing the sea and the Apuan Alps.
 At the rear, an equipped square will host cultural and entertainment events, with access to a tree-lined space extending to the sea.

-We developed a system of scenic pathways along the beach and the harbour breakwater (Image 6) inspired by the marble basin’s production traditions and symbolically recalls the historical landscape of sand dunes that have now almost disappeared, with the presence of native shrubs and vegetation.
-The dunes have been recreated using curvilinear pools of varying heights, creating a labyrinth of paths towards the beach and promenade.
+An implementation of the system of paths facing the sea near the beach and on the breakwater of the port has been studied, inspired by the production traditions of the marble basin and the symbolic evocation of the historical landscape of the coastline composed of sand dunes, now almost disappeared, populated by shrubs and autochthonous vegetation.
+The dune system has been recreated with curvilinear pools of different heights drawing a labyrinth of routes towards the beach and the seafront.

 The seafront promenade begins with a historical section, characterised by monolithic blocks recalling the Carrara marble extracted from the quarries and shipped to the port.